diaswrd/qrcode-npm/README.md

 	qr.addData(text);
 	qr.make();

+    qr.createImgData(4);   // creates and return a base64 image data
 	qr.createImgTag(4);    // creates an <img> tag as text qr.createTableTag(4);  // creates a <table> tag as text

 install
 -------
 	npm install qrcode-npm

 The word "QR Code" is registered trademark of DENSO WAVE INCORPORATED